-- Refer to the readings please back up opinions and personal experiences with cited relevant literature and course materials. - Be respectful to one another and use each other's names to build a caring and meaningful online presence. - Post in a timely manner so that the entire community of learners has access to your ideas and contributions. - Be aware of grammar and sentence mechanics. - Stick to the work length. - Connect to the week's readings and your own experience. - Respond to each response to your individual post. - Respond to a different peer's post each week.
+- Refer to the readings please back up opinions and personal experiences with cited relevant literature and course materials. - Be respectful to one another and use each other's names to build a caring and meaningful online presence. - Post in a timely manner so that the entire community of learners has access to your ideas and contributions.
+Also, always remember that you are not the only person with a busy schedule, be flexible.
+Do not procrastinate!
+You may be one that works best with the pressures of the deadline looming on you, but others may not be that way.
+The same is true for the reverse. - Be aware of grammar and sentence mechanics.
+In other words, I don't want to see anyone writing "R U" instead of "are you."
+There are people in the class that may not understand this type of abbreviation, not to mention it does nothing to help expand your writing and vocabulary skills.
+Emoticons are fine as long as they are appropriate.
+A smile © is welcome, anything offensive is not. - Stick to the work length. - Connect to the week's readings and your own experience. - Respond to each response to your individual post. - Respond to a different peer's post each week. - Always think before you write.
+In other words, without the use of non-verbals with your message, your message can be misinterpreted.
+So please think twice before you hit submit. - Never use all caps.
+This is the equivalent of yelling in the online world.
+It is not fun to read.
+Only use capital letters when appropriate. - I will let you know if you have violated any of these netiquette protocols.